RootstockCollective/collective-rewards-sc/specs/SPECIFICATION.md

 ### Scenario 1: single Backer

-A Gauge has 1000 tokens to distribute to Backers over a cycle of 100 seconds.
+A Gauge has 1000 tokens to be distributed to Backers over a 100 second cycle.
 The leftover is 0 because the reward rate is initially 0.
 The reward missing is initially 0.
 The reward per token stored is currently 0, because no time has passed.